PrunedNeuron/icon-pack-tools/README.md

 #### 2. sh

--   If you're on windows, git bash will do.
+-   If you're on windows, you can use git bash, WSL or something like mingw.

 <!-- USAGE -->

-### Usage
+## Usage

 -   For the generate script in `generators/`
     ```python